revoxltd/pages-admin-docs/getting_started.md

 This folder is a boilerplate template to help you start your project from.
 You will find both AngularJS and jQuery versions inside this.

 In the getting_started folder you will find both jQuery and AngularJS implementations of Pages.
 Pages was originally written in jQuery.
-To make it work on AngularJS environments, several directives and controllers were written in v2.0.
+To make it work on AngularJS environments, several directives and controllers wrote in v2.0.

 Folder structure inside these two folders are almost the same except for the assets folder.
 In AngularJS this will contain directives and controllers which are mandatory for Pages to work, whereas in jQuery version you can have your own files.